bozmen/klab-assignment/README.md

 - Make sure you have elasticserver and MongoDB installed on your computer.
 Check .env file and make sure you enter the right Twitter Developer credentials (assuming you have one).
 - Then run command "concurrently --kill-others \"npm run start-api-server-dev > api.log\" \"npm run start-twitter-server-dev\" > tw.log"
+- Go to 'localhost:3000' (or if you changed .env file, go to the hostname/port that you set)
+- Enjoy your search on #meinunterricht!

 2. Design Decisions